dariocorsi/bugbox/README.md

 ##Illustration

+###Format
 Illustration is currently saved to scale at 144 dpi.
 For example, a two-inch insect would be saved out at 288px.

+##Guidelines
+Illustrtions should be as geometric as possible, while maintaining distinguishing marks and segment shapes.